satelliteworkshops/gitterbot/README.md

   }

 ```
-- You can see that the functionality is low level.
+- This functionality is a basic API call, making a request and getting a response.
 Make this more fun by changing `London,uk` or by changing which output is shown from the API response.
-Remember, JavaScript is supported, and you can get messages from the chat users. :wink:
+Remember, since the bot is written in JavaScript is supported, and you can get messages from the chat users. :wink:
 - Want to do more?
 Like add giphy support, or other APIs?
 Start by asking yourself (and google, if necessary) these questions:
   - What's the API I want to use, and how do I call it?
   - How can I use more advanced work with regexes, like groups, or string manipulation?
 How would I _want_ to?